csesoc/csesoc-newsletter-generator/README.md

 # Quickstart

-1. Export  as a HTML file and place Form responses 1.html into your root directory.
+1. Export  as a HTML file and place `Form responses 1.html` into your root directory.
-2. Run python3 main.py in root directory and it will generate soc-announce.html.
+2. Run `python3 main.py` in root directory and it will generate `soc-announce.html`.
 This file contains scraped data, so we need to double check its in a presentable format.
 3. Shorten the event descriptions to something presentable.
 Try not to go over double the height of the cover photo.
 4. Shorten the article descriptions, usually they are already quite short though.
 5. Ensure the titles for opportunities are actually the roles offered, and that the descriptions aren’t too long.
-If there is an apply link, add a Call to Action link saying “Apply now” or something similar.
+If there is an apply link, add a **Call to Action link** saying “Apply now” or something similar.
-6. Open HTML file in Chrome, and select all (use CTRL + A)
+6. Open HTML file in Chrome, and select all (use `CTRL` + `A`)
 7. Paste into Gmail and send the email:
-  - TO: soc-announce@cse.unsw.edu.au
+  - TO: `soc-announce@cse.unsw.edu.au`
-  - FROM: secretary@csesoc.org.au
+  - FROM: `secretary@csesoc.org.au`
-  - SUBJECT: [CSESoc] Newsletter Term 1 Week 1
+  - SUBJECT: `[CSESoc] Newsletter Term 1 Week 1`

 # How it works